 The visit to Bahraich orients you to healthcare delivery in India.
 You will visit all levels of public healthcare institutions—primary-level community health centers, secondary-level district government hospitals and women’s hospitals, and a sub-center in a nearby hamlet—and observe their delivery of healthcare.
 You will meet doctors, paramedic staff, patients, village health workers, women, children, and community leaders in forest villages on the Nepal border.

 The excursion to Thailand provides opportunities to understand the role of NGOs in community mobilization and participation and health advocacy with the government and WHO and to learn about healthcare delivery in the context of the Universal Health Coverage (UHC) scheme under Thailand’s National Health Security Act of 2002, which has quickly become a model for universal healthcare coverage for many countries.
 The Indian government considers Thailand’s system a possible model for healthcare delivery reform of India’s existing free healthcare system.
 The excursion gives you the opportunity to compare and contrast Thailand’s and India’s healthcare systems, healthcare delivery, and policy environments.

 You will visit primary health centers, NGOs, and communities to gain hands-on experience and knowledge.
-Possible site visits include the Siam Health Foundation, the Thai Health Promotion Foundation, the Institute for Population and Social Research, Mahidol University’s Faculty of Public Health, and the Ministry of Public Health.
+Possible site visits include the Community Health Center in rural Thailand, the Thai Health Promotion Foundation, the Institute for Population and Social Research, Mahidol University’s Faculty of Public Health, and the Ministry of Public Health.